dalihub/nui-demo/wearable-samples/Indicator/ActivityIndicator(Full)/README.md

         loading = new Loading();
         loading.Size = new Size(360, 360);

-        // Set the image array to Images property loading.Images = imageArray;
+        // Set the image array to ImageArray property loading.ImageArray = imageArray;

         window.Add(loading);
     }